Apfelmus1337/hv23-writeup/14/README.md

 ## Solution

+## Introduction

+Difficulty: Medium<br>
+Author: LogicalOverflow

+To keep today's flag save, Santa encrypted it, but now the elf cannot figure out how to decrypt it.
+The tool just crashes all the time.
+Can you still recover the flag?

+## Solution

 We are given two files, a binary and a `.zst` file, which turns out to be a coredump, after analyzing it with `gdb` and the binary statically using IDA, I found out the offsets of the Ciphertext, Key and IV inside the coredump, which can be extracted using `gdb`.

 ```gdb